 The indications are that the current level of funding will continue through the 2017-2018, but the maximum amounts granted probably won’t increase under the Trump administration.

 Other Financial Aid Options

 If you don’t qualify for a Pell grant but need financial aid to help you through school, you may qualify for other options.
-If you’ve already completed the FAFSA, you’ll automatically find out if you qualify for other federal aid like student loans, as well as some school-specific aid.
+If you’ve already completed the FAFSA, you’ll automatically find out if you qualify for federal aid like student loans, as well as some school-specific aid.

 Private student loans, on the other hand, depend on your credit history and score.
 As a young adult, you may not have a long credit history, so it’s usually in your best interest to use a co-signer.

 As college costs continue to balloon, it’s important for you to consider all of your options to help you pay for higher education.
 While federal solutions may be forthcoming, you have other ways to help pay for college in the meantime.